hephaest0s/usbkill/README.md

 - You don't want someone to install backdoors or malware on your computer or to retrieve documents from your computer via USB.
 - You want to improve the security of your (Full Disk Encrypted) home or corporate server (e.g. Your Raspberry).

-If you are attacked this way, you can use this as an anti-forensic measure.
+If you feel concerned then you can use this as an anti-forensic measure.

 > **[!]
 Important**: Make sure to use full disk encryption!
 Otherwise they will get in anyway.